Updated Feb 2019: Added advice to use travel advisory, and remarked on recent incidents in Egypt.

 First of all, consult your local country’s travel advisory.
 They’re all quite similar, if from Western sources.
 Here’s the US one as a reference.

 This is what people often tell us when we tell them we’re in Egypt.
 We understand why.

-Thoughts also go to occasional bits of alarming news.
+Thoughts also go to occasional bits of alarming news that makes the international circuit.
 A photojournalist was sentenced to prison in absentia for taking photos of a protest.
 A TV interviewer was sent to jail for interviewing someone who’s gay and thus “promoting homosexuality”.
 A man was killed last week in the south of Cairo for attempting to prevent sexual assault — stabbed by the assailant.
 A tourist was just released after over a year of jail for bringing prescription pain relief medicine in her luggage — not even thinking to conceal it.
 Recent bombings killed tourists near the pyramids and locals in Coptic Cairo.